Secisit/Secisit/maintenance.md

 **Expected Resolution**: October 20th 2024 @ 7:50PM

 ### Current Steps Taken
 1. An email has been sent to the company who manages our link shortener.
+2. We have recieved an email back and it hasn't resolved the issue, another email has been sent.